 Mobile X-ray for TB prevalence studies and outreach screening

-Energy supply: With the latest technology in batteries and inverters, the single phase (220 V) X-ray unit is capable of making, storing and sending approximately 200 images without the need for external power.
+Optimized power supply: With the latest technology in batteries and inverters, the single phase (220 V) X-ray unit is capable of making, storing and sending approximately 200 images without the need for external power.
 Solar panels on the roof or a portable power generator that can be stored in the container can also be used to generate energy at remote sites.
 A refrigerator, climate control or a fan can be integrated in the container.

 The reception room contains the diagnostic viewer and PC and is separated from the camera room by led protected walls and door.
 The X-ray room contains the digital X-ray system that is fixed in the container floor.